People should follow Guru Nanak's teachings, work to eliminate social disparities: President Kovind

 He was received by Punjab Governor V P Singh Badnore, Chief Minister Amarinder Singh and his wife Preneet Kaur.
 Later, Kovind drove straight to historic Gurdwara Ber Sahib, where he and his wife paid obeisance.

 He then went to the stage set up by the Punjab government for the celebrations, where he was honoured with a memento and a ceremonial sword.
-Greeting the gathering with "Sat Sri Akal" (call of victory), the President said, "Guru Nanak Dev lives in our hearts.
+Greeting the gathering with "Sat Sri Akal", the President said, "Guru Nanak Dev lives in our hearts.
 He is our common legacy.
 He is the guiding light for the entire humanity."

 "It is the responsibility of all of us to follow his ideals and work towards eliminating social disparities," Kovind added.
 Kovind said Guru Nanak spread the light of wisdom with his teachings and preached 'Sarbat Da Bhala' (welfare of all) asking people to rise above considerations of inequalities, caste and creed.